 The Four Michigan Style Coney Islands

-There is no other uniquely Michigan food that will spark arguments then Michiganders love of Coney dogs.
-Brought to Michigan by Greek immigrants who passed through New York in the early 1900’s, the Michigan style Coney dog consists of a grilled natural casing hot dog sitting on a steamed bun that has been smothered in meat sauce and topped with mustard and onions.
-The variations of this concoction are endless however, there are four basic Coney Island styles in found in the Great Lake State.
+There is no other uniquely Michigan food that will spark arguments than Michiganders' love of Coney dogs.
+Brought to Michigan by Greek immigrants who passed through New York in the early 1900s, the Michigan-style Coney dog consists of a grilled natural casing hot dog sitting on a steamed bun that has been smothered in meat sauce and topped with mustard and onions.
+The variations of this concoction are endless.
+However, there are four basic Coney Island styles found in the Great Lake State.

 The Four Michigan Coney Island Styles

 Jackson Style – West of Detroit, Coney aficionados get serious.
-Here the Coney topping is a very thick sauce of ground beef and heart with secret blend of spices.
+Here the Coney topping is a very thick sauce of ground beef and heart with a secret blend of spices.
 Folklore states that Todoroff’s Coney was the first Coney restaurant in Michigan.
-Located in the train station the family served their famous Coney until World War II.
-After the war the family reopened a new restaurant nearby.
+Located in the train station, the family served their famous Coney until World War II.
+After the war, the family reopened a new restaurant nearby.

 The US Senate Michigan White Navy Bean Soup

 Michigan's navy bean soup has been a menu item for over one hundred years in the U.S. Senate dining room.
 The Senate bean soup is made with white navy beans, ham hocks, celery, garlic, and parsley.
 The original recipe included mashed potatoes.

 The story goes that Senator Fred Dubois of Idaho and Senator Knute Nelson of Minnesota both requested the hardy soup be placed on the menu in the early 1900s.